Intel-bigdata/OAP/docs/OAP-User-Guide.md

 ##### Binary cache

-A binary cache is available for both Parquet and ORC fileformat to improve cache space utilization compared to ColumnVector cache.
+A binary cache is available for both Parquet and ORC file format to improve cache space utilization compared to ColumnVector cache.
 When enabling binary cache, you should add following configs to `spark-defaults.conf`.

 ```
 spark.sql.oap.parquet.binary.cache.enabled                true      # for parquet fileformat